MITRAL REGURGITATION OVERVIEW

 A heart murmur may occur as a result of one or more conditions; to determine the cause of the murmur, one or more diagnostic tests may be recommended.

 Electrocardiogram (ECG) — An ECG provides a picture of the electrical activity that causes the heart to beat.
-An ECG may detect rhythm disturbances or evidence of coronary artery disease or other conditions that can cause MR. It can also show evidence of other associated cardiac abnormalities.
+An ECG may detect rhythm disturbances or evidence of coronary heart disease or other conditions that can cause MR. It can also show evidence of other associated cardiac abnormalities.

 Chest x-ray — A chest x-ray shows the size and shape of the heart and the large blood vessels in the chest.
 It also can identify fluid accumulation in the lungs.
 Many people with significant MR have an enlarged heart.